SeongbinLim94/credit-card-purchase-volume-prediction/README.md

 https://medium.com/@lim.andrew1/trying-to-open-business-in-korea-here-is-the-market-research-ee03d616970b

 ## Project Description
 Most of countries are moving toward cashless society.
-With the development of paying technology, consumers can easily pay for the products without holding cash.
+With the development of paying technology, consumers can easily pay for the products without cash.
 By analyzing credit card usage data, provided by BC Card which is a credit card company in Korea, purchase volume across each regions, and industry sectors in Korea can be predicted.
-To predict the information, demographic and behavioral information in dataset is also analyzed, being the basis of Random Forest Regression model.
+To predict purchase volume accurately, features are analyzed with visualization and various ML models are tested.

 ## Contained Files